Criminal cases in the Magistrates Court

 You should read the QP9 (the police’s version of events).
 If you disagree with any of the police details about your offence you must tell the duty lawyer or the police prosecutor.

 Don't plead guilty unless you understand exactly what the police have charged you with.
 It will be very difficult to change your plea after you have pleaded guilty.
-A conviction can have serious consequences and you should get legal advice.
+A conviction can have serious consequences, and you should get legal advice.

-You can plead guilty and be sentenced by the magistrate if you're charged with an offence which can be dealt with in the Magistrates Court.
+You can plead guilty and be sentenced by the magistrate if you're charged with an offence that can be dealt with in the Magistrates Court.
 You may be sentenced immediately if the Magistrate has the capacity to deal with your matter on this day, or your sentencing may be set down for a later date.

 If your matter can’t be dealt with by the Magistrates Court, your case will be sent to a higher court, like the District or Supreme Court.